The outbreak of COVID-19 sparked global anxiety and concern around the world. What are the realities of the pandemic? We investigate.

 For more information about the ongoing pandemic and for detailed guidelines, here are a few international resources:

-- European Centre for Disease Prevention and Control information hub
+- The European Centre for Disease Prevention and Control information hub

-MNT will continue to report on any developments, making sure that our readers are well-supplied with accurate, up-to-date information.
+MNT will continue to report on developments, ensuring that our readers are well-supplied with accurate, up-to-date information.